PEI Electricity

 The original data is updated every 15 minutes and comes from Maritime Electric by way of the Province of PEI website.

-The peak electricity load in recent years has been higher than 320 MW and generally occurs during the heart of the winter heating season in January.
+The peak electricity load in recent years has been higher than 390 MW and generally occurs during the heart of the winter heating season in January or February.

-To learn more about electricity load and generation on PEI, consult the report of the PEI Energy Commission from 2012.
+To learn more about electricity load and generation on PEI, consult Prince Edward Island’s Energy Resources, which provides a helpful overview.
+The 2012 report of the PEI Energy Commission provides more historical background.

 The chart is drawn with jCanvas and the site uses the jQuery Mobile framework.